 Free float = ES of next activity – EF of current activity – 1

-In the above diagram, Activity G can have the free float because Activity D and G converge on one common activity.
+In the above diagram, Activity G can have the free float because Activity D and G converge.

-Activity D will not have a free float because its successor, Activity E, is starting the day after the completion of Activity D.
+Activity D will not have a free float because its successor, Activity E, starts the day after the completion of Activity D.